Flood Warning

 effects.
 Sensitive groups include people with heart or lung

-adults, children and teenagers, pregnant women, and outdoor
+disease, older adults, children and teenagers, pregnant women, and

-workers.
-When conditions rise to the red category, everyone is
+outdoor workers.
+When conditions rise to the orange category,

-advised to avoid prolonged or heavy exertion and those in
+sensitive groups are advised to reduce prolonged or heavy exertion

-air quality in Nebraska.
-Smoke levels and wind directions are
+Nebraska.
+Smoke levels and wind directions are monitored by

-monitored by Nebraska and other states to predict when impacts to
+Nebraska and other states to predict when impacts to the air

 Information regarding wildfires and Impacts in Nebraska is